addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Access Management
 -----------------
-We need to make the following changes.
+We need to make the following changes in IAM

 - Add permissions for IAM to 'apiuser01' (up to this point we have only accessed IAM through the AWS Console).
 - Add permissions for SSM to 'apiuser01'